 Fourteen.
-He had been fourteen.
-Fourteen, with too many bloody kills under his belt.
+Just fourteen, with too many bloody kills under his belt.

 She dared to race to him.
-She had dared to grab his hand, take the knife from him, lead him from the wretched place.
-She had to scrub him down, because he stared blankly before him, unmoving, unblinking.
+She dared to grab his hand, take the weapon from him, lead him from the wretched place.
+She had to scrub him down at the bathhouse, because he stared blankly, unmoving, unblinking.
 She forced him from the tub, forced him to the Eaves, led him to her bed, and let him snuggle into the mattress.
-He had vented that night, and several nights after, afraid to return to his cubby, afraid of the mockery he expected from the rats due to fear.
+He vented that night, and several nights after, afraid to return to his cubby, afraid of the mockery he expected from the rats due to fear.
 Afraid of what he had become in the few moments he lost his mind and what remained of his innocence.

 He healed fast.
-He brushed off the concern of the other rats, waved her away, and planted a grin on his face he thought hid his guilt and despair.
+He brushed off the concern of others, waved her away, and planted a grin on his face he thought hid his guilt and despair.
 It did not.
 It never would, at least from her.